 One of the best-known books about the importance of emotional connections between consumers and brands is Lovemarks — The Future Beyond Brands.
 Written in 2004 by Kevin Roberts, CEO Worldwide of Saatchi & Saatchi, the book tells the evolutionary story of how products, trademarks, and brands become “Lovemarks.”
 In this groundbreaking book, Roberts said that by building respect and inspiring love, businesses can move the world.
 When brands — and branded content, by extension — make strong emotional connections with consumers, the feeling goes beyond brand loyalty and leaves an indelible mark that cannot be replaced.

-Branded content inspiration from J.Crew and LUNA Bar
+Branded content examples & inspiration from J.Crew and LUNA Bar

 We all have those brands that we can’t live without.
 In our recently launched book, Brands in Glass Houses, my business partner/ co-author, Dechay Watts, and I talk about our own personal brand obsessions, and why we feel their branded content marketing efforts are successful.
-Here are just a few of them:
+Here are just a few of these branded content examples:

 I love J.Crew; I have since the late ’80s, when the company was mail-order only.
 I tore out the pages of the hot male models and hung them on my bedroom wall next to the current teen heartthrobs of the time.
 It wasn’t just about the cute guys I dreamed of dating; it was the complete lifestyle depicted on the pages (Tennis in Nantucket?
 Brunch in SoHo?
 Yes, please!).
 I also wanted to be the girls in the pictures and still try to emulate that perfectly preppy, intentionally disheveled but highly stylish look.
 I always joke that if money weren’t an object, I’d just order the entire J.Crew catalog every season and would be happy!